-Prevention and Health Inequalities form a key part in the long term aims of the organisation; however the operating plan guidance also referenced some indicators to be monitored through the annual process that related to hypertension, CVD, and children's vaccinations, as well as CORE20Plus.
-Data was readily available for the hypertension indicator and hypertension is seen as a key early indicator of other aspects of long term ill health and so has been identified as the priority indicator.
+Prevention and Health Inequalities form a key part in the long term aims of the organisation; however, the operating plan guidance also referenced some indicators to be monitored through the annual process that related to hypertension, CVD, and children's vaccinations, as well as CORE20Plus.
+Hypertension is seen as a key early indicator of other aspects of long term ill health and so has been identified as the priority indicator.
 Updates on progress of prevention and health inequalities will in the main be made via the Population Health and Prevention Committee.
-In regard to the hypertension indicator; performance continued to reduce in August to levels below plan - 69.8% against a target of 77%.
-A similar pattern was seen in the summer of 2023/24 and this is being closely monitored.
+The hypertension indicator; performance in January improved from 75.3% to 76.2% against a target of 80% with the indicator showing a special cause variation of a variable nature.
+Further information available demonstrates that the volume of patients being treated (numerator) is higher than previous years as is the number of diagnosed patients with hypertension (denominator) which has increased at a higher rate and therefore affects the performance.
+Increasing diagnosed prevalence of hypertension is a key objective of the CVD programme and the metric may be reflecting the success of projects that aim to improve opportunistic testing.